LeResKP/sqla-taskq/docs/index.rst

 Supervisor
 ==========

-taskq can be run with supervisor.
+sqla-taskq can be run with supervisor.

-You can add this config to your supervisor config or create a new one like in `this example file <https://github.com/LeResKP/taskq/blob/develop/taskq/examples/supervisor.conf>`_.
+You can add this config to your supervisor config or create a new one like in `this example file <https://github.com/LeResKP/sqla-taskq/blob/develop/sqla-taskq/examples/supervisor.conf>`_.

 .. code-block:: ini

-    [program:taskq]
+    [program:sqla_taskq]
-    command=python taskq/run_supervisor.py
+    command=python sqla_taskq/run_supervisor.py
     process_name=%(program_name)s-%(process_num)01d
     numprocs = 4